chreliot/senate-howto/main.md

 The Senate's work is nearly all done by its committees and therefore by the voting members of the committees.

 The committees review policies and keep an eye out for issues.
 The issues they take up can come from a lot of different sources: from committee members, from the committee's chair, from a subcommittee, as a referral from the Senate Executive Committee or the Senate itself, from the committee's adviser or another administrator, or from anyone else on campus.
-The sources are unrestricted.
+The possible sources are unlimited.
 However, the committee's chair sets the agenda for the committee, and the committee itself determines what issues it will take up and not take up.

 Committees then draft or revise policy proposals and other items they want to put before the Senate.
 When the committee determines that an item is ready to go forward, the committee votes on it.